http-tests/cache-tests/README.md

 - `expected_response_headers` - An array of `[header_name_string, header_value_string]` representing
                               headers to check the response for.
 See also response_headers.
 - `expected_response_text` - A string to check the response body against.
+- `setup` - Boolean to indicate whether this is a setup request; failures don't mean the actual test failed.

 `server.js` stashes an entry containing observed headers for each request it receives.
 When the test fetches have run, this state is retrieved and the expected_* lists are checked, including